Wilhelm Busch: Saint Antonius of Padua and Helen Who Couldn't Help It

 Is but the bad, one leaves undone.

 Pater Filucius (Father Filucius) is the only illustrated satire of this period suggested by the publisher.
 Also aimed at anti-Catholic taste and buyers, it criticizes the Jesuit Order.
 Kraus felt it was the weakest of all three anti-clerical works.
 Some satires refer to contemporary events, such as Monsieur Jacques à Paris during the Siege of 1870 (Monsieur Jacques à Paris während der Belagerung von 1870).
-Busch biographer Manuela Diers declares the story "tasteless work, drawing on anti-French emotions and mocking the misery of French people in Paris, which is occupied by Prussian troops".
+Busch biographer Michaela Diers declares the story "tasteless work, drawing on anti-French emotions and mocking the misery of French people in Paris, which is occupied by Prussian troops".
 It depicts an increasingly desperate French citizen who at first eats a mouse during the German siege, then amputates his dog's tail to cook it, and finally invents an explosion pill which kills his dog and two fellow citizens.
 Weissweiler believes that Busch wrote with irony.
 In Eginhard and Emma (1864), a fictional family story that takes place in the Charlemagne era, he criticizes the Holy Roman Empire and calls for a German empire in its place; in The Birthday or the Particularists (Der Geburtstag oder die Partikularisten) he satirizes the anti-Prussian sentiments of his Hanover countrymen.